-The difference between an underwatered orchid and overwatered orchid is that the roots turn brown, with a rotting texture and a bad smell due to root rot, because of overwatering, whereas underwatered orchid roots shrink in size and have a shriveled, gray appearance.
+The difference between an underwatered orchid and an overwatered orchid is that the roots turn brown, with a rotting texture and a bad smell due to root rot, because of overwatering, whereas underwatered orchid roots shrink in size and have a shriveled, gray appearance.

-Moth ‘phalaenopsis‘ orchids (the most common species of houseplant orchid) store moisture in their leaves and roots, so when the orchid is underwatered, the orchid draw upon these moisture reserves causing the roots to shrivel and the leaves to wrinkle.
+Moth ‘phalaenopsis‘ orchids (the most common species of houseplant orchid) store moisture in their leaves and roots, so when the orchid is underwatered, the orchid draws upon these moisture reserves causing the roots to shrivel and the leaves to wrinkle.

 Here is a reference table for the key differences between over and underwatered orchids: